mudko

 Docs

-Once you generate the file bundle (via the free toolsor as a paid customer), here's how to wire it onto common hosts so a scanner returns level 5.
+Once you generate the file bundle (via the free toolsor as a paid customer), here's how to wire it onto common hosts.
+The drop-in files take a scanner to Level 4 (found, readable, declared); Level 5 also needs a live /api/mcp — built into the WordPress-plugin and Cloudflare-Worker deliveries, or add one to a files deploy with the free Worker guide.

 Where each file goes